edu-bob/openscad/split/README.md

 ### Other
 See the split_test or split_test2 module in the code for an example of how to use.

+This is how you generate just the bottom half:

 ```
 split(half="bottom", diameter=14, pitch=1.5, length=8) {
-      Your model, centered at origin in x, y, and z
+      Your model, centered at origin in x and y
 }
 ```
-or, for the top.
-You need to rotate this portion in X or Y and position it on the bed
+or, for the top; you need to rotate this portion in X or Y and position it on the bed:
 ```
 translate([0,0,-MODEL_HEIGHT])
 rotate([180,0,0])